melanie-cohen/microsoft-365-docs/microsoft-365/security/office-365-security/user-tags.md

 - You open the Security & Compliance Center at <https://protection.office.com/>.
 To go directly to the **User tags** page, open <https://protection.office.com/userTags>.

-- To create, modify, or remove user tags, you need to be a member of the **Organization Management** or **Security Administrator** role groups in the Security & Compliance Center.
-For more information, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).
+- To create, modify, or remove user tags, you need to be a member of the **Global admin** or **Exchange admin** roles.
+For more information, see [Commonly used Microsoft 365 admin center roles](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide#commonly-used-microsoft-365-admin-center-roles).

 - You can also manage and monitor priority accounts in the Microsoft 365 admin center.
 For instructions, see [Manage and monitor priority accounts](https://docs.microsoft.com/microsoft-365/admin/setup/priority-accounts).